Remember the old T-Mobile network, when the plans were complicated and your iPhone wouldn't even work on the T-Mobile LTE network?

 Ever since late January of 2017, T-Mobile has scrubbed away most of its postpaid plans in favor of the T-Mobile One postpay plan.
 Beginning February 2017, taxes and fees are automatically included in the T-Mobile One plans, so what you see as advertised is what you get.

-T-Mobile One sports nothing but unlimited high-speed data, talk, and text.
-However, it's not 100 percent truly unlimited data that you'll be using.
+T-Mobile One sports nothing but unlimited text, talk, and high-speed data.
+However, it's not 100 percent truly unlimited data.
 The top 3 percent of data users may face slow speeds during congestion periods until the next billing cycle.
 Furthermore, the basic T-Mobile One plan only lets you stream videos at 480p and tether at Max 3G speeds.

 You can always upgrade T-Mobile One, however, to either T-Mobile ONE Plus or T-Mobile ONE Plus International.